What is Starry Expanse?

 Does Cyan Worlds know about you?

 Yes!
-That’s the coolest part of the whole thing; Cyan Worlds seems to really like us.
-They’ve offered to help us out, even going so far as to provide resources and assets from the original game!
+That’s the coolest part of the whole thing; Cyan Worlds seems to really like us, they’ve offered us their support, and we have their blessing to continue.
 We’re living out our fan dreams.

 That’s really cool!
 Can I see the stuff Cyan is sharing with you?

-Unfortunately we can’t disclose either the assets or information about the assets due to contractual obligations.
+Unfortunately we can’t disclose any actual details about our relationship with Cyan due to contractual obligations.

 When is it going to be done?
 When will the beta be ready?